salihmarangoz/depth_image_averaging/README.md

 Contributions are welcome.

+**ToDo:**

+- Instead of adding images one by one to a large array, images can be added pixel by pixel to improve cache efficiency.
+This should reduce CPU usage.
+- Some parameters in OpenCL kernels are constant.
+This needs a bit of refactoring.
+- Adding an example bag file would be nice.

 ## Quick Start

 Check the `launch/start.launch` file.
 You would need a RGBD/Depth sensor or a bag file including RGBD/Depth data since they are not provided with this package.